Deacan-za/angular_form_validation/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
 Yarn or npm install
 npm start

 ### What is this repository for? ###

 Quick summary
-Small implementation of angular reactive forms, using a global service and object to display messages
+Small implementation of angular reactive forms, using a global service and object to display messages. this allows you to pass all your form validations though a single service and object to recieve the appropriate error message.

 ### How to use ###
 Ensure that the properties of your FormErrors and ValidationMessages models are the same as the form controls you specify in your form builder.